TranSusi/SEO--Web-Performance-Analysis-using-Python/README.md

 3. What I should do to improve:

 a.
-Data-driven website optimization: Learn more knowledge about SEO for website marketing
+Data-driven website optimization: Learn more knowledge about SEO for website marketing.

 b.
-Visualisation: Learn more about how to use Matplotlib in Jupyter Notebook/ Kaggle
+Visualisation: Learn more about how to use Matplotlib in Jupyter Notebook/ Kaggle.

 c.
-Statistics: Learn more about descriptive statistic analysis including related visualisation
+Statistics: Learn more about descriptive statistic analysis including related visualisation.